-UPPs have been demonstrated in various integrated photonics platforms such as silica-on-silicon,8 silicon nitride^{9,10} and femtosecond laser writing11 (FLW).
-Among these platforms, FLW of glass-based materials is a fabrication technique that allows for rapid and cost-effective prototyping of waveguide circuits with low propagation losses in the visible range ($<0.3 \,\mathrm{dB \, cm^{-1}}$) and low birefringence.12 Moreover FLW allows for micro-structuring of the substrate through laser ablation, which can be exploited in combination with thermal shifters to greatly reduce both power dissipation and thermal crosstalk by increasing the thermal isolation of the target waveguide through the addition of trench structures.13
+UPPs have been demonstrated in various integrated photonics platforms such as silica-on-silicon, silicon nitride 9,10 and femtosecond laser writing 11 (FLW).
+Among these platforms, FLW of glass-based materials is a fabrication technique which allows for rapid and cost-effective prototyping of waveguide circuits with low propagation losses in the visible range ($<0.3\,\mathrm{dB\,cm^{-1}}$) and low birefringence.
+Moreover FLW allows for microstructuring of the substrate through laser ablation, which can be exploited in combination with thermal shifters to greatly reduce both power dissipation and thermal crosstalk by increasing the thermal isolation of the target waveguide through the addition of trench structures.
+13

-With 300 μm deep isolation trenches, a full reconfiguration can be achieved on a MZI with a total power dissipation of tens of milliwatts and $\sim 20 \%$ phase induced on an adjacent device due to thermal crosstalk, and an even greater improvement can be obtained with vacuum operation.
+With 300 μ m deep isolation trenches, a full reconfiguration can be achieved on a MZI with a total power dissipation of tens of milliwatts and $\sim 20\%$ phase induced on an adjacent device due to thermal crosstalk, and an even greater improvement can be obtained with vacuum operation.
 In this work we exploit this significant improvement in thermal isolation to demonstrate a 6-mode rectangular mesh FLW-UPP featuring 15 MZIs and 30 thermal shifters with a total of 60 deep isolation trenches.